suestring7/EE283Winter2019/oss.md

 many reasons.
 One reason is an ethical one: if we want our work to be reproducible, requiring that someone use non-free software (especially software requiring a fee/subscription) becomes a barrier to others reproducing your work.

-This page is an incomplete list of open source alternatives to non-free software.
+This page is an incomplete and opinionated list of open source alternatives to non-free software.
+I also admit where non-free alternatives are likely superior.

 ## Alternatives to Microsoft Office